moengage/MoEngage-iOS-SDK/README.md

 Dictionary returned for self-handled inApp contain's additional parameters now i.e,expiretime, maxTimes, interval, autoDismissInterval, persistent

 v3.3.1
-Fixed a crash in OS versions below iOS10 which occured in Swift Xcode Projects due to UserNotifications framework.
+Fixed a compilation issue in OS versions below iOS10 which occured in Swift Xcode Projects due to UserNotifications framework.

 v3.3.0
 App Lifecycle methods which were earlier called from App Delegate are deprecated now, SDK is internally handling these methods.